-Write the article ("sloppy copy"), adding details and description to your "5 Ws."
+Brainstorm for and plan your article using the News Article Planning Worksheet (p.
+11-5).
+Then, write the article (sloppy copy), adding details and description to your 5 Ws.

-- Begin with your headline as the title.
-Capitalize according to your local newspaper's headline format. - □ Write the byline (this is the reporter's name; it goes under the headline in longer articles). - Use transition words to connect paragraphs (see "Transition Words" list). - □ Watch your tense agreement! - Refer to a newspaper to see how journalists deal with dates.
-Follow their format. - Do they say "Monday . . . " or do they say "Yesterday . . . "? - Are complete dates given?
-Is the year mentioned? - □ Write primarily in a subject-verb style.
-Use each of the following sentence variations somewhere in your article: - present participle sentence starter - appositive - subordinate conjunction sentence starter (although, as, because, if, since, though, unless, when, where, while).
-Although the police arrived within minutes, ... or While fire crews worked to free the trapped occupants, ... - ☐ In a news article, you are permitted to use more "to be" words.
-You may use up to four. - Use concrete words, but be EXTREMELY CAREFUL to avoid verbosity and flowery prose, which are not appropriate for journalistic articles. - □ Write concisely and to the point. - □ Write an article of seven to twelve sentences. - □ Write a minimum of three paragraphs for seven sentences (use more paragraphs if you write more sentences). - □ Keep your paragraphs short. - As always, pay attention to margins, spacing, capitalization, punctuation, spelling, and grammar. - □ Place the date in the upper right-hand corner (remember, your name goes in the by-line).
+- 1. Begin with your headline as the title.
+Capitalize according to your local newspaper's headline format. - 2.
+Write the byline.
+This is the reporter's name, which goes under the headline in longer articles. - 3.
+Use transition words to connect paragraphs.
+(See "Transition and Conjunctions" word list, pp. 14-15.) - 4.
+Watch your tense agreement! - 5.
+Refer to a newspaper to see how journalists deal with dates.
+Follow their format. - Do they say Monday or do they say Yesterday? - Are complete dates given?
+Is the year mentioned? - 6.
+Write primarily in a subject-verb style.
+However, make sure you use each of the following sentence variations somewhere in your article: - Present participle sentence starter - Appositive - Subordinate conjunction sentence starter (although, as, because, if, since, though, unless, when, where, while).
+Although the police arrived within minutes, OR While fire crews worked to free the trapped occupants, ... - 7.
+In a news article, you are permitted to use more "to be" words.
+You may use up to four. - 8.
+Use concrete words, but be especially careful to avoid wordiness and flowery prose, which are not appropriate for journalistic articles. - 9.
+Write concisely and to the point. - 10.
+Write an article of 7-12 sentences. - 11.
+Write a minimum of three paragraphs for a 7-sentence article.
+Use more paragraphs if you write more sentences. - 12.
+Keep your paragraphs short.
+Sometimes, a paragraph is only one sentence long. - 13.
+As always, pay attention to margins, spacing, capitalization, punctuation, spelling, and grammar. - 14.
+Place the date in the upper right-hand corner (remember, your name goes in the by-line). - 15.
 Write a summary statement to conclude your article.